-Come home to a warming bowl of this filling, Potato Leek Soup.
-This creamy homemade soup is made with just a handful of ingredients, and still has the taste you crave on a cold day.
+Come home to a warming bowl of this filling, delicious Potato Leek Soup.
+This homemade soup is simply made with just a handful of ingredients.

 This soup is one of my signature dishes and my all friends and family just love it.